 The state relies on federal government, state, and county dollars to keep it operating.
 Only a fraction of applicants will be able to enroll and many others will go onto a waiting list.
 Fees that are due from the parents also help fund the program.
 In order to receive the federal government funds, the state of Colorado must also adhere to and abide by federal regulations and policies.

 Applications are processed at the local level.
 Call or stop by your County Department of Social/Human Services in order to apply for child care assistance or get more information.
 A formal application process is in place and proof of your income and status is required as well.
 For example, applicants will need to complete and provide information about your family including your work or school program, immunization information, current employer, and household income.

 Colorado will allow you to select your own child or day care provider, as long as they have been certified and approved by the state.
 Families have the ability to choose a licensed child care center, a family home, a neighbor, friend, or some other relative.
 Beneficiaries will need to make some decisions as well.
 They will need to decide the type of care that meets your family needs and that will be best for your child.
 The state does have databases and information on who is approved or what they need to do in order to be licensed.
 This can help families locate a high quality provider.
 After you select your day care provider then be sure to work with the county to ensure you are properly enrolled.
 Otherwise the payment process will not work.

 After you are enrolled, a number of conditions will need to be met on an ongoing basis.
-If you fail to adhere to programs terms Colorado can end the financial assistance at any time.
+If you fail to adhere to programs terms Colorado can end the financial assistance or free daycare vouchers at any time.
 A few examples include the following, however be sure to review any forms provided by the state very closely.

 Call your local human services office to apply, or dial 303-866-5958 for more information.